Decker’s Deck – Floating Deck

 Floating Deck Ideas

 Hanging decks is not attached to the home but is built separately from the house.
 Patios are the perfect use of floating decks.
 A great deck idea is transforming your outdated backyard patio by covering it with decking.
 You can also expand your existing backyard area by installing floating boardwalks, (long decking footpaths) that you can use to walk through your garden.

 Building a Floating Deck

-Building a floating decking can be as simple as preparing a flat ground as a base, laying sub-frames and then attaching decking boards, either composite or hardwood.
+Building a low-level decking can be as simple as preparing a flat ground as a base, laying sub-frames and then attaching decking boards, either composite or hardwood.
 The most important things to understand about floating decking are:

-- Ground / Foundation – The ground layer is the start of your floating deck where you’ll need level dirt that’s been compacted.
+- Ground / Foundation – The ground layer is the start of your deck where you’ll need level dirt that’s been compacted.

 - Sub-frame – What you will lay your decking boards on.